 Whether you need Probate depends on the value of the estate.
 An asset holder (e.g. a bank) can insist that a Grant of Probate be obtained for any amount over £5,000, although many have a higher threshold.
-This is the procedure laid down in law to ensure the wishes of the person who has died are carried out, creditors are paid and that the people named as beneficiaries receive their entitlement.
+This is the procedure laid down in law to ensure the wishes of the person who has died are carried out, creditors are paid and that the people and family members named as beneficiaries receive their entitlement.

 Banks should be contacted quickly to secure the estate and prevent fraud.
 It’s a good idea to keep a note of who you spoke to and the date and time of the call.